 Companies that did not buy from you before are already qualified sales leads.
 Invest time and resources into marketing to these prospects.
 Stay in touch through blog posts, personalized communications and approved marketing emails.

-Staying top of mind with sales leads will make you the first business they call when it's time for them to choose their sales solution.
+Staying top of mind with sales leads will make you the first business they call when it’s time to choose a sales solution.

 5. Find sales leads on relevant social media networks.